 After all that, if you have any energy left, round off your day and play spot-the-celebrity with a cocktail at the Opal Lounge, a favourite venue of Prince William when he was a student at nearby St Andrews.

-Information on what to see and do in Edinburgh
+What to see and do in Edinburgh

 Where to Stay in Edinburgh